siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Netscaler/README.md

 ### Compatibility

 Versions 1 through 7 of the Citrix NetScaler plugin support uDeploy 4 and 5.
-Versions 7 and up of the Citrix NetScaler plugin support IBM UrbanCode Deploy 6.2.1 and up.
+Versions 7 and up of the Citrix NetScaler plugin support IBM DevOps Deploy 6.2.1 and up.

 ### Available Steps